Paul Manship: Career

-When he returned to America from his European sojourn, Manship found that his style was attractive to both modernists and conservatives.
+When he returned to the United States from his European sojourn, Manship found that his style was attractive to both modernists and conservatives.
 His simplification of line and detail appealed to those who wished to move beyond the Beaux-Arts classical realism prevalent in the day.
 Also, his view of and use of a more traditional "beauty" as well as an avoidance of the more radical and abstract trends in art made his works attractive to more conservative art collectors.
 Manship's work is often considered to be a major precursor to Art Deco.

 Manship produced over 700 works and always employed assistants of the highest quality.
 At least two of them, Gaston Lachaise and Leo Friedlander, went on to create significant places for themselves in the history of American sculpture.

-Although not known as a portraitist, he did produce statues and busts of Theodore Roosevelt, Samuel Osgood, John D. Rockefeller, Robert Frost, Gifford Beal and Henry L. Stimson.
+Although not known as a portraitist, he did produce statues and busts of Theodore Roosevelt, Samuel Osgood, John D. Rockefeller, Robert Frost, Gifford Beal, and Henry L. Stimson.
 Manship was very adept at low relief and used these skills to produce a large number of coins and medals.
 Among his more prominent are the Dionysus medal, the second issue of the long running Society of Medalists; the first term inaugural medal for Franklin D. Roosevelt; and the John F. Kennedy inaugural medal.
 Additionally, during WW II he designed the U. S. Merchant Marine's Distinguished Service Medal, Meritorious Service Medal and Mariner's Medal.

 Manship was chosen by the American Battle Monuments Commission to create monuments following both the First and Second World Wars.
-They are located respectively in the American Cemetery at Thiaucourt, France in 1926, and in the military cemetery at Anzio, Italy.
+They are located respectively in the St. Mihiel American Cemetery and Memorial at Thiaucourt, France, and in the military cemetery at Anzio, Italy.
 His work was also part of the art competitions at the 1928 Summer Olympics and the 1932 Summer Olympics.